tensorforce/tensorforce/README.md

 --------

-TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe and DeepMind lab.
+TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe, DeepMind lab, ALE and Maze explorer.
 The following algorithms are available (all policy methods both continuous/discrete):

 1. A3C using distributed TensorFlow - now as part of our generic Model